pivotal/docs-tap/scc/ootb-supply-chain-basic.md

   different ways of creating a workload where the application is built from source code.

-- [Pre-built image](pre-built-image.md), for more information about how to leverage pre-built images in the supply chains.
+- [Using a prebuilt image](pre-built-image.md), for more information about how to leverage prebuilt images in the supply chains.

 - [GitOps vs RegistryOps](gitops-vs-regops.md), for a description of the different ways of propagating the deployment configuration through external